-As 2017 continues, it’s proving to be one of the most promising years for ambitious jobseekers.
+As 2017 draws to an end, it has proven to be one of the most promising years for ambitious job seekers.
 Despite what is happening on the world stage or perhaps because of it, amazing job opportunities abound for those eager enough to look for a more promising position.

 1. Customer Success Manager